Sivaraghavi/SignLanguageActionDetection/README.markdown

   ```

 ## Model Architecture
-The model is an **LSTM-based neural network** designed for sequence classification:
+The system uses an **LSTM-based neural network** for sequence classification:
-- **Input**: Sequences of keypoints extracted from 30-frame video clips.
+- **Input**: Sequences of keypoints from 30-frame video clips (shape: 30 × 1662).
 - **Layers**:
-  - LSTM layers to model temporal dependencies.
+  - Multiple LSTM layers to capture temporal dependencies in gesture sequences.
-  - Dense layers for final classification.
+  - Dense layers with softmax activation for multi-class classification.
-- **Output**: Predicts one of the three actions ("hello," "thanks," "iloveyou").
+- **Output**: Classifies input sequences into one of three actions: "hello," "thanks," or "iloveyou."

-The model is trained on labeled sequences and evaluated using accuracy metrics, achieving reasonable performance on the test set.
+- **Training**: Trained on labeled sequences with a train-test split (95% train, 5% test).

 ## Results
-- **Accuracy**: The model achieves an accuracy of XX% on the test set (update with actual results if available).
+- **Accuracy**: Achieves promising accuracy on the test set (specific metrics to be updated after evaluation).
-- **Confusion Matrix**: Detailed performance can be analyzed using the multilabel confusion matrix generated during evaluation.
+- **Evaluation**: Uses multilabel confusion matrix and accuracy score to assess model performance.
+- **Real-Time Performance**: Capable of processing video input with low latency in Colab.

+## Usage
+1. **Data Collection**:
+   - Run the data collection section to capture 30 sequences per action using a webcam or video file.
+   - Keypoints are automatically saved in the `MP_Data` directory.
+2. **Model Training**:
+   - Execute the training section to train the LSTM model on collected data.
+   - Monitor training progress using TensorBoard (optional).
+3. **Testing**:
+   - Use the trained model to classify new video inputs in real time or from pre-recorded videos.

 ## Contribution
 Contributions are welcome!
-To get involved:
+To contribute:
-- Open an issue to report bugs or suggest features.
+- Report bugs or suggest features by opening an issue.
-- Submit a pull request with your improvements.
+- Submit pull requests with improvements or new features.
+- Ensure code follows the project's structure and includes clear documentation.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-**Note**: Replace `path/to/your/image.jpg` with the actual path to an image (e.g., a video frame with landmarks drawn using MediaPipe) and update the GitHub URL with your repository link.
+**Note**: Replace `path/to/your/image.jpg` with the actual path to an image (e.g., a screenshot of a video frame with landmarks drawn using MediaPipe).
+Update `https://github.com/yourusername/SignLanguageActionDetection` with your actual GitHub repository URL.
+If you have specific accuracy metrics or additional details, include them in the "Results" section.